juvalen/mb-checker/README.md

 Run `python3 load.py`

-Allow it finish and result files will appear in _output_ directory
+Allow it finish and result files will appear in _output_ directory.Then proceed to convert that file to html:

+`json2html output/OK.json output/OK.html`

+and import that **html** file to the browser.

 ## Input file
 File has to be exported from Chrome using _Export History/Bookmarks_ plugin to a file with JSON extension and name `chrome_bookmarks.json`